Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Introduction

 \section{Introduction}

 Deep learning has enabled major advances in computer vision, particularly in safety-critical domains such as autonomous driving.
 However, the reliability of perception modules, including object detection, remains a concern.
 Object detectors can make errors under distribution shifts and inherently suffer from epistemic uncertainty, stemming from incomplete training data and limited coverage of real-world conditions \cite{ABDAR2021243,hall2020probabilistic,Le2018}.
 This uncertainty makes it difficult for engineers and end users to judge whether a newly trained object detector is more trustworthy than an existing, well-established one.
-Ground-truth annotations are typically required for model evaluation, yet such labels are rarely available at deployment time.
-This creates a fundamental gap between the controlled conditions in the lab and the operational domain, where continuous model monitoring and safe upgrades are most needed.
+Ground-truth annotations are typically required for supervised metrics (e.g., mAP, F1-score), yet such labels are rarely available at deployment time.
+This creates a gap between controlled lab evaluation and the operational domain, where continuous monitoring and safe upgrades are most needed.

 To address this challenge, we introduce the \emph{Cumulative Consensus Score (CCS)}, a label-free method for evaluating object detectors in deployment.
 CCS builds on the idea of functional monitoring by enabling direct comparison of a new detector against an existing baseline without requiring annotated data.
-Its central principle is to assess the \emph{spatial consistency of predictions}: if a detector is reliable, its outputs should remain stable when the input is subjected to benign transformations.
-By turning this stability into a measurable signal, CCS provides a practical proxy for reliability and offers a path toward scalable, deployment-time evaluation.
+Its central principle is to assess the \emph{spatial consistency of predictions}: detectors that generalize better are expected to exhibit more stable outputs when the input is subjected to benign transformations.
+By turning this stability into a measurable signal, CCS provides a practical proxy for reliability.
+In addition, we provide a simplified theoretical analysis that links CCS to detection correctness under an idealized setting, offering intuition for why spatial consensus reflects reliability.